Worldwide Locations:

 Draft and Sign Legal Agreements

-Work with our legal team to draft the company's Memorandum of Association and Articles of Association.
-These documents outline the company's structure, purpose, and operational guidelines.
-Once prepared, the documents must be signed by all shareholders.
+Work with our attorneys to prepare the company’s Memorandum of Association and Articles of Association.
+These documents define the company’s structure, objectives, and operating rules.
+Once finalized, they must be signed by all shareholders to move forward with registering your company in Egypt.

 Step 3:

 Submit the company registration application to the General Authority for Investment and Free Zones (GAFI).
-Our team will handle the submission and follow up with GAFI to ensure a smooth and efficient process.
-GAFI will review the application and approve it if all requirements are met.
+Our specialists handle the filing and follow-up with GAFI to support a smooth and efficient review.
+GAFI will examine the application and issue approval once all legal and regulatory requirements are satisfied.

 Step 4: